 The medications listed above may be used alone or in combination to try to get your severe asthma under control.

-The following lifestyle changes may help in the treatment of your severe asthma:
+The following lifestyle measures may help in the treatment of your severe asthma:

-- gradually lose weight if you’re obese under the care of your doctor
+- If you have obesity, manage your weight under the care of your doctor.

 Severe asthma usually requires lifelong treatment and medical management.
 Since severe asthma is difficult to treat, the length of recovery time from a severe asthma attack will vary based on your individual situation and the length of time it takes to get the severe asthma attack under control.